puppeteer/puppeteer/new-docs/puppeteer.page.md

 })();

 ```
-The Page class emits various events which are documented in the [PageEmittedEvents](./puppeteer.pageemittedevents.md) enum.
+The Page class extends from Puppeteer's [EventEmitter](./puppeteer.eventemitter.md) class and will emit various events which are documented in the [PageEmittedEvents](./puppeteer.pageemittedevents.md) enum.

 ## Example 2